oracle/fmw-kubernetes/docs-source/content/wccontent-domains/installguide/prerequisites/_index.md

   currently supports WebLogic MBean trees only.
 Support for JRF and Oracle WebCenter Content MBeans is not available.
 Also, a metrics dashboard specific to Oracle WebCenter Content is not available.
 Instead, use the WebLogic Server dashboard to monitor the Oracle WebCenter Content server metrics in Grafana.
 * Some features such as multicast, multitenancy, production redeployment, and Node Manager (although it is used internally for the liveness probe and to start WebLogic Server instances) are not supported in this release.
 * Features such as Java Messaging Service whole server migration, consensus leasing, and maximum availability architecture (Oracle WebCenter Content setup) are not supported in this release.
-* In this release, we are releasing with Oracle WebCenter Content server (UCM) and Oracle WebCenter Content Inbound Refinery server (IBR).
-Oracle WebCenter Enterprise Capture (Capture), Oracle WebCenter Imaging (Imaging) and ADFUI (WebCenter Content ADF based web user interface) servers are not yet added to the template.
 * You can have multiple UCM servers on your domain but you can have only one IBR server.
 * There is a generic limitation with all load-balancers in end-to-end SSL configuration - accessing multiple types of servers (different Managed Servers and/or Administration Server) at the same time, is currently not supported.